-- Teachers may use a variety of strategies depending on the child and the situation.
-These strategies include but are not limited to: gaining a child's attention, staying in close proximity to the child, reminding the child of the rules and expectations, acknowledging feelings before setting limits, redirecting or diverting behavior, offering age appropriate choices, and defining natural consequences. - Discipline shall be the responsibility of adults who have an ongoing relationship with the child.
-Parents will be notified by the teacher/principal when a child is exhibiting a pattern of unacceptable behavior. - The teacher/paraprofessional staff, or principal will meet with the child's parent/s and or guardian/s to formulate a plan, including but not limited to outside referrals, to meet the child's needs.
+- Teachers may use a variety of strategies depending on the student and the situation.
+These strategies include but are not limited to: gaining a student's attention, staying in close proximity to the student, reminding the student of the rules and expectations, acknowledging feelings before setting limits, redirecting or diverting behavior, offering age appropriate choices, and defining natural consequences. - Discipline shall be the responsibility of adults who have an ongoing relationship with the student.
+Parents will be notified by the teacher/principal when a student is exhibiting a pattern of unacceptable behavior. - The teacher/paraprofessional staff, or principal will meet with the student's parent/s and or guardian/s to formulate a plan, including but not limited to outside referrals, to meet the student's needs.